CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Evaluation

 \subsection{RQ4: Dropout Recovery}

 We evaluate \textsc{CHRONOS}'s Shamir-based dropout recovery mechanism under a systematic dropout scenario: $k \in \{0, 1, 3, 5, 7\}$ specific clients are designated as permanently absent, simulating devices that completed idle-phase key establishment but are subsequently unavailable due to power or connectivity constraints, causing them to drop every round throughout the 50-round training.
-The threshold is set to $t = 13$, so the server can recover the masks of up to $N-t = 7$ dropped clients per round.
+The threshold is set to $t = 13$, so the server can recover the masks of up to $N-t = 19$ dropped clients per round; our experiments stress recovery for up to $k=7$ simultaneous dropouts.

 Table~\ref{tab:recovery_latency} reports the end-to-end active-phase recovery latency for the small CNN.
 The result confirms the computational efficiency and $O(1)$ scaling behavior of the phase-decoupled recovery mechanism.
 For $k=0$ (no dropouts), the round completes in $\approx$119\,ms. For all $k>0$, the recovery overhead incurs a near-constant jump to $\approx$228--240\,ms. Because the server-side Lagrange interpolation over byte-wise GF($2^8$) and AES-GCM share decryption are microsecond-level operations, the overhead is dominated almost entirely by network factors: the server's static $\sim$100\,ms timeout threshold to detect the dropout, followed by a single $\sim$12--18\,ms communication round-trip to collect the 32-byte plaintext shares from the surviving clients.
 This confirms that \textsc{CHRONOS} handles multi-client dropouts without introducing quadratic cryptographic scaling or repeating the energy-intensive training round.